YACS-RCOS/docs/README.md

 ### How to Read These Docs
 The Yacs documentation is divided into several sections.
+Each section and its purpose is described here.

 #### Overview
 Everyone should start here.